the-other-mariana/paparelo/01202021/README.md

-# Fundamentals Pt.
-1
+# Fundamentals I

 ![img](res/1.png)

 When designing a program that will use parallelism, there are a few key concepts that allow this design.
-The first key idea used for parallelism construction is **partitioning**.
+The *first key idea* used for parallelism construction is **partitioning**.
 Partitioning is basically dividing the problem in small **Tasks (T)**, but there are two types of partitioning:

 1. **The Parallelism of Data**, also known as *Domain Decomposition*, which allows us to divide or patition the problem **based on data**.
 By looking at the image below, there is a Task (T), that represents a whole program, and also a data set (D) over which the Task will work on.
 What this partitioning type consists in, is dividing the data in pieces with which we can act upon in a **concurrent** way.
 This can be seen now with the Task (T) referring to each D/n_D, or data parts, where n is the number of partitions.
 Thus, the purpose is that the Task T is repeated for **each data piece D/n_D until all pieces of data are used**.